Lagun Ein: Thuddhamaya episode

+Lagun Ein killed a Burmese general.

 The first episode took place in 1389–90, during the delta campaign.
 For months, Razadarit's forces could not overcome the well fortified cities of Myaungmya and Bassein (Pathein).
 The Hanthawaddy command then devised a plan to lure the Bassein navy out of their entrenched position to an area downstream at Pan-Hlaing.
 There, the Hanthawaddy navy had planted stakes across the river from one side to another with enough space that only small war boats of Hanthawaddy could pass through.
 The plan was to attack the larger Bassein boats as they rammed into the stakes.
 The task of luring the Bassein navy fell to Lagun Ein.
 The king himself selected Lagun Ein to lead the mission.

 On the day of the mission, Lagun Ein failed to report for duty.
 When his generals—Byat Za and Dein–went over to his quarters, he bluntly told them that he had not been able to focus on anything since he inadvertently saw Queen Thuddhamaya's bosoms the day before.
 Even after his superiors sternly reminded him that lusting after the king's queens was high treason, he was unmoved.
 When his superiors reluctantly reported the predicament to the king, Razadarit ultimately decided that he needed Lagun Ein more than his queen.
 The king reportedly pronounced that he did "not value the queen but value him [Lagun Ein]".
 Over Thuddhamaya's objections, he ordered the queen sent in a golden royal litter to Lagun Ein's quarters.
 By then, Lagun Ein apparently had regained his senses, and sent the queen back to the king.
 He went on to lead the mission, successfully luring the Bassein navy to Pan-Hlaing where it was ambushed by Hanthawaddy forces.